Declaring Crypto in France With an Accountant: When the Expert-Comptable Is Worth It (2026)

 Declaring Crypto in France With an Accountant

 The companion question to "can I self-file?" is "when should I not?"
-Most occasional investors can file themselves (see declare without an accountant).
-This guide is the honest decision boundary: the specific situations where an expert-comptable is worth the fee, what the cabinet actually does, and how the engagement is scoped in 2026.
+Most occasional investors can file themselves, as the self-filing guide sets out.
+This article draws the honest decision boundary on the other side: the specific situations where an expert-comptable earns the fee, what the cabinet actually does, and how a crypto engagement is scoped in 2026.
+It connects to the occasional-versus-professional question that often drives the decision, and to the France crypto tax guide for the underlying regime.

 • Self-file if you are a straightforward occasional investor with manageable activity.

-• Use a cabinet if: professional/BNC risk, high volume/many chains, substantial staking/DeFi (BNC), prior unreported years, exit/residency question, or a company holding crypto (FEC).
+• Use a cabinet if any of these apply: professional/BNC risk, high volume or many chains, substantial staking/DeFi income (BNC), prior unreported years, an exit/residency question, or a company holding crypto (FEC).

-• Pricing: scoped to complexity (volume, chains, DeFi, company), not asset value.
+• Pricing is scoped to complexity (volume, chains, DeFi, company), not asset value.

 When the expert-comptable is worth it